LTurns/LTurns/README.md

 # Lizzie Turney

-Junior full-stack developer with an entrepreneurial flair for creating eye-catching web apps!
+Junior full-stack developer with an entrepreneurial flair for creating eye-catching applications!
 I'm best described as a bubbly, carbonara-lover, who never falters from being optimistic.
 Friends and colleagues consider me to be a very strong communicator (except when the term "groovy" occasionally slips out).
 I have experience in front-end, back-end, test-driven and database technologies.
 I lean towards front-end design due to the scope of creativity it allows.
 However, I enjoy every aspect of a full-stack code base and embrace every opportunity to improve my skills.

 [PROJECTS](#-projects) || [SKILLS](#-skills) || [EMPLOYMENT EXPERIENCE](#-employment-experience) || [EDUCATION](#-education) || [HOBBIES](#-Hobiies)